 - Ask non-committee members of the audience to log off of the Zoom link when and if the committee wishes to question the defending student without the audience in attendance.

 - At the point at which the committee prepares to discuss their decision, the defending student will be asked to sign off the Zoom link.
 Be sure to have a cell number to text the student to log back into the Zoom room to hear the decision of the committee.

 - Alternatively, the student might be moved to a breakout room for the duration of the committee’s deliberation and then brought back into the main Zoom space to hear the decision.

 Call 865-974-9900 to reach the OIT Helpdesk if you need assistance.

 For information on how to use Zoom, visit Zoom Getting Started on the OIT website.

 Effect of COVID-19 on International Students

 The UT community continues to grow as an institution representing many cultures, both domestically and internationally.
 For our international graduate and professional students, the pandemic has presented unique challenges.
 The Center for Global Engagement is a great resource for international students wondering what these times mean for them as UT students.
-They have a page of Frequently Asked Questions for international students, as well as a page specifically referencing the recent Proclamation on the Suspension of Entry as Nonimmigrants of Certain Students and Researchers from the People’s Republic of China, which limits the entry of some Chinese graduate students and visiting scholars starting June 1, 2020.
+They have a page of Frequently Asked Questions for international students, which provides valuable suggestions and resources.

 The need to provide a safe learning environment may continue to involve learning remotely in an online format.
 This mode of learning requires a set of practices that allow you to maximize this environment.
 Skills such as time management, accountability, and eliminating distractions take on a greater emphasis in the online learning environment.
 Northwestern University has a great list of strategies at 8 Strategies for Getting the Most Out of an Online Class.